Install Claude Code on Mac

 Overview

-- Install Claude Code using npm
+- Install Claude Code

-- Configure your API key
+- Configure your API connection

 - Start using Claude Code